 - Follow the manufacturer’s directions for prepping your ice cream maker’s churning bowl so that it is completely chilled prior to starting your ice cream.

-- Pour mixture into a medium sauce pan, and heat over medium low just until steamy.
+- Combine egg yolks, coconut milk, sugar, and salt in a blender and process until smooth.Pour mixture into a medium sauce pan, and heat over medium low just until steamy.
 You should see little bubbles forming around the edge of the pan.
-DO NOT BOIL.
+Do not boil.

-- Slice vanilla bean down the middle, and scrape the tiny "vanilla sand" inside into the hot coconut milk mixture.
+- Slice the vanilla bean down the middle, and scrape the tiny "vanilla sand" inside into the hot coconut milk mixture.
 Whisk thoroughly to combine.For more intense vanilla flavor, put the whole cut vanilla bean pod into the hot ice cream mixture, and then fish it out before pouring the ice cream mixture into the ice cream maker.

-- Pour mixture into ice cream freezer and prepare according to manufacturer’s directions.Add mixture directly to chilled ice cream maker and churn according to manufacturer’s instructions.
-(It should take about 35-45 minutes.)
-When finished churning, the ice cream should have the consistency of soft serve.
+- Pour the custard mixture into ice cream freezer and prepare according to manufacturer’s directions.
+Churning should take about 30-40 minutes.When done churning, the ice cream will have the consistency of soft serve ice cream.